 Field Description my state Shows the state of the active processor card. peer state Shows the state of the peer (or standby) processor card.
 Mode Shows either simplex (single processor card) or duplex (two processor cards) mode.
 Unit Shows either primary (or active) processor card or peer (or standby) processor card.
 Unit ID Shows the unit ID of the processor card.
 Split Mode Indicates whether split mode is enabled or disabled.
 Manual Swact Indicates whether manual switchovers have been enabled without the force option.
-Communications Indicates whether communications are up or down between the two processor cards. client count Shows the number of redundancy subsystems that are registered as RF clients. client_notification_TMR Shows, in milliseconds, the time that an internal RF timer has for notifying RF client subsystems. keep_alive TMR Shows, in milliseconds, the time interval the RF manager has for sending keep-alive messages to its peer on the standby processor card. keep_alive count Shows the number of keep-alive messages sent without receiving a response from the standby processor card. keep_alive threshold Shows the threshold for declaring that interprocessor communications are down when keep-alive messages have been enabled (which is the default).
+Reason Shows why manual switchovers have been disabled.
+Valid reasons are: • Simplex mode Invalid peer state Split mode Progression in progress Unidentified plotform energific messor Split mode Progression in progress Unidentified platform-specific reason Communications Indicates whether communications are up or down between the two processor cards.
+Reason Shows why communications are down, either because the system is in simplex mode or due to a failure. client count Shows the number of redundancy subsystems that are registered as RF clients. client_notification_TMR Shows, in milliseconds, the time that an internal RF timer has for notifying RF client subsystems. keep_alive TMR Shows, in milliseconds, the time interval the RF manager has for sending keep-alive messages to its peer on the standby processor card. keep_alive count Shows the number of keep-alive messages sent without receiving a response from the standby processor card. keep_alive threshold Shows the threshold for declaring that interprocessor communications are down when keep-alive messages have been enabled (which is the default).
 RF debug mask Shows an internal mask used by the RF to keep track of which debug modes are on.

-Command Description redundancy Switches to redundancy configuration mode. redundancy manual-sync Causes an immediate one-time update of the specified database. redundancy reload peer Reloads the redundant standby processor card. redundancy reload shelf Reloads both redundant processor cards in the shelf.

-Command Description redundancy switch-activity Manually switches activity from the active processor card to the current standby processor card. show redundancy summary Displays processor card redundancy status and configuration information.
+Command Description redundancy Switches to redundancy configuration mode. redundancy manual-sync Causes an immediate one-time update of the specified database. redundancy reload peer Reloads the redundant standby processor card. redundancy reload shelf ncy reload shelf Reloads both redundant processor cards in the shelf. redundancy switch-activity Manually switches activity from the active processor ca current standby processor card. show redundancy summary Displays processor card redundancy status and configura information.